videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 ## Final Output

-We are done with implementation of customised video calling app in Angular JS using Video SDK.
-To explore more features go through Basic and Advanced features.
+You have completed the implementation of a customized video calling app in Angular 2 using VideoSDK.
+To explore more features, go through Basic and Advanced features.

 import ReactPlayer from 'react-player'